Dianac182/weather-app/README.md

+# Weather App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a simple weather app using React and boostrap 4.
+This project was created using [Create React App](https://github.com/facebook/create-react-app).
+The goal was to replicate this [Weather App](https://weather-app-9fae0.firebaseapp.com).

 ## Available Scripts